 Our daily roundup of retirement news your clients may be thinking about.

-Some financial advisors are reluctant to have their wealthy clients make a Roth IRA conversion as the Obama administration is mulling a rule that would make required minimum distribution mandatory in Roth IRAs, according to this article in The Wall Street Journal.
+Some advisors hesitate with Roth IRA conversions Some financial advisors are reluctant to have their wealthy clients make a Roth IRA conversion as the Obama administration is mulling a rule that would make required minimum distribution mandatory in Roth IRAs, according to this article in The Wall Street Journal.
 As of now, there is a required minimum distribution at age 70-and-a-half in a traditional IRA but not in a Roth IRA.
 But imposing RMD on Roth IRA would scrap one of the major incentives for making a conversion, says a financial planner.
 Another financial advisor shares the same opinion, adding that a Roth IRA conversion is a wrong move "especially if you are pushed into a higher tax bracket in the year of conversion." --The Wall Street Journal

 Register or login for access to this item and much more

 All Bank Investment Consultant content is archived after seven days.